superbrothers/kubernetes-docs/kubectl_set_env.md

   -c, --containers string              The names of containers in the selected pod templates to change - may use wildcards (default "*")
       --dry-run string[="unchanged"]   Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
   -e, --env stringArray                Specify a key-value pair for an environment variable to set into each container.
-  -f, --filename strings               Filename, directory, or URL to files the resource to update the env
-      --from string                    The name of a resource from which to inject environment variables -h, --help                           help for env
+      --field-manager string           Name of the manager used to track field ownership. (default "kubectl-set") -f, --filename strings               Filename, directory, or URL to files the resource to update the env --from string                    The name of a resource from which to inject environment variables -h, --help                           help for env